pagopa/technology-radar/Readme.md

 | Rings     | adopt, trial, assess, hold                                                                |
 | Quadrants | tools, methods-and-patterns, languages-and-frameworks, platforms-and-aoe-services         |

+You can copy the `sheet-template.md` file to simplify writing a well-made card.

 When a pull request is merged into the `main` branch the [radar website](https://pagopa.github.io/technology-radar) is automatically updated triggering a [GitHub Action](./.github/workflows/main.yml).